ElGold3n/GROUP-7-DEV-OP-25---26/README.md

   4. Backlog Management: The Product Backlog is managed and prioritized through Zube.io (integrated with GitHub Issues).
   5. Visual Workflow: A Kanban/Project Board tracks the overall project flow, and Sprint Boards track active sprint tasks.
   6. Governance: A Code of Conduct is defined and enforced to maintain a professional and inclusive environment.
-  7. Releases: The first official release (e.g., v1.0.0) must be tagged on GitHub from the release branch.
+  7. Releases: The first official release v0.1-alpha-2 must be tagged on GitHub from the release branch.